ckan/datapusher/README.md

 __WORK IN PROGRESS__ - Expect release in early 2013.

 A service that migrates data to the CKAN datastore.

+There will be two endpoints.
+An asynchronous one that imports data into the datastore and a synchronous one that parses files and returns JSON (this will eventually replace dataproxy).

 ## Developer